-The oil and gas industry is a mix of large companies who generate more income annually than some countries GDP and small operators that own companies with only a handful of employees.
+The oil and gas industry is a mix of large companies that generate more income annually than some countries’ GDP and small operators that own companies with only a handful of employees.
 What they hold in common is a need to be as efficient as possible within their budgets.
-However the approach and needs for a 5,000 employee publicly traded company compared to a 5 person family owned business are distinctly different.
-In this interview clip from The Crownsmen Podcast our President Don Toews lays out three ways a large oil field operator differs from a small one when purchasing equipment plus one bonus tip that applies to both.
+However, the approach and needs for a 5,000 employee publicly-traded company compared to a 5 person family-owned business are distinctly different.
+In this interview clip from The Crownsmen Podcast, our President Don Toews lays out three ways a large oil field operator differs from a small one when purchasing equipment plus one bonus tip that applies to both.

 Large Companies Often Buy in Exact Multiples vs Small Companies Buy Single Units

-One obvious difference between small vs large oil company is sheer volume.
+One obvious difference between small vs large oil companies is sheer volume.
 A large oilfield company might need 36 matching pumps for their pipeline where a small oil and gas company might need one or two.
-Although it is worth mentioning than larger companies often have spur lines which can offer more flexibility in their purchasing decisions.
+Although it is worth mentioning than larger companies often have spur lines that can offer more flexibility in their purchasing decisions.